Get Updates

 Who Can Benefit From This Scheme?

-This programme is ideal for students currently pursuing undergraduate, postgraduate, M.Phil, or PhD courses.
-If you are studying fields like Public Health, Preventive & Social Medicine, Health Management, Statistics, or Social Sciences from a recognized university or institution, you are eligible to apply.
+This internship is ideal for students pursuing undergraduate, postgraduate, M.Phil, or PhD courses.
+If you're studying disciplines like Public Health, Preventive & Social Medicine, Health Management, Statistics, Social Sciences, or similar fields from a recognized university or institution, you can apply.

 Why This Scheme Is Important